-WiMAX service - high speed over the air broadband service for your computer, home or office which covers an entire city or county - is being rolled out in more than 100 U.S. metropolitan areas in 2009 and 2010.
-Clearwire, Comcast and some other cable operators are starting to offer it for fixed and mobile broadband service, which may be how high speed broadband service is brought to rural areas, such as under the federal stimulus legislation.
-Many new cell towers and antennas, in the 100,000 range, will likely be needed for this new service.
+WiMAX service—high speed over the air broadband service for your computer, home or office which covers an entire city or county—is being rolled out in more than 100 U.S. metropolitan areas in 2009 and 2010.
+Clearwire, Comcast and some other cable operators are starting to offer it for fixed and mobile broadband service.
+This may be how high speed broadband service is brought to rural areas under the federal stimulus legislation.
+Many new cell towers and antennas (in the 100,000 range) will likely be needed for this new service.

 WiMAX poses unique challenges for landowners and municipalities.
 It may provide existing cell tower sites with more revenue if a lease amendment is required to add WiMAX antennas.
-The firm sells model WiMAX leases, drafted from a property owner's perspective.
+Varnum offers model WiMAX leases drafted from a property owner's perspective.

-Among the legal issues such projects pose for cities and their attorneys:
+Among the legal issues such projects pose for cities and their attorneys are:

-- A good legal and technical definition of the service to be provided
+- Good legal and technical definition of the service to be provided

 - Good descriptions of where the service will be provided

-- A clear description of who will provide customer service and technical support to users
+- Clear definition of who will provide customer service and technical support to users

 - Addressing potential RF interference issues in agreements for Wi-Fi access points to be located on municipal buildings or in the rights of way